Paper Cone Finger Puppets

 Write down what the puppets will say and figure out how they will

-move.
+Once you decide upon the play, think about the staging.
 Will more than two puppets be on stage at once?
 Do you need a

 friend to help?
-Rehearse your play a few times and then perform it for family and friends.
+Rehearse your play a few times, and then perform it for family and friends.